On Contradiction: The Particularity of Contradiction

 Mao finds the best way to talk about the relativity of contradiction is to look at it in several different parts.
-“The contradiction in each form of motion of matter has its particularity.”
+"The contradiction in each form of motion of matter has its particularity."
 This contradiction is the essence of a thing.
 When one can identify the particular essence, one can understand the object.
 These particular contradictions also differentiate one object from another.
 Knowledge is developed from cognition that can move from general to particular or particular to general.
 When old processes change, new processes and contradictions emerge.
 Each contradiction has its own way of being solved, and the resolution must be found accordingly to the particular contradiction.
 Particular contradictions also have particular aspects that have specific ways of being handled.
 Mao believes that one must look at things objectively when reviewing a conflict.
 When one is biased and subjective, he or she cannot fully understand the contradictions and aspects of an object.
-This is the way people should go about “studying the particularity of any kind of contradiction – the contradiction in each form of motion of matter, the contradiction in each of its processes of development, the two aspects of that contradiction in each process, the contradiction at each stage of a process, and the two aspects of the contradiction at each stage.”
+This is the way people should go about "studying the particularity of any kind of contradiction – the contradiction in each form of motion of matter, the contradiction in each of its processes of development, the two aspects of that contradiction in each process, the contradiction at each stage of a process, and the two aspects of the contradiction at each stage."
 Universality and particularity of a contradiction can be viewed as general and individual character of a contradiction.
 These two concepts depend on each other for existence.
 Mao says the idea of these two characters is necessary in understanding dialectics.

+Mao observes that subjective thought can motivate humans to change their objective situation.